crisis1er/Zypper-Package-History-Logs/README.md

 # Zypper-Package-History-Logs
-A powerful command-line utility for openSUSE users that provides a formatted view of package installations and removals from the Zypper package manager
+A powerful command-line tool for OpenSUSE users to quickly check installed, removed packages, and executed commands on their system for a specific date.
+This tool parses the Zypper history file located at /var/log/zypp/history to extract and format package management operations as well as Zypper commands

 # OpenSUSE Zypper History Tracker